Austin and the Texas Hill Country

 Play with Dinosaurs

-If you get to see an dinosaur or even look for some dino bones, there are places to do that in Texas too.
+If you want to look for your own dino bones, there are places to do that in Texas, too.

 Austin Nature Center